All years and models of 2-Series coupes (F22) and convertibles (F23). Fitment between all F22 and F23 models is identical

 The F22's perfect size and weight distribution make it one of the most desirable models in BMW's modern lineup.
 Although the platform has somewhat specific width and offset requirements, they nearly mirror those of the previous 1-Series, meaning we already have many different fitment options available.

-Because the 2-Series fitment requirements are so specific, we have listed only four different wheel sizes which can be used for nearly all types of street, track or race driving.
+Because the 2-Series fitment requirements are so specific, we have listed only five different wheel sizes which can be used for nearly all types of street, track or race driving.
 They work well with anything from all-season tires to all-out racing slicks.

 Recommended for most types of street and performance driving.
 Allows proper front-to-rear tire rotation to extend tire life & improve handling balance.

 - Front & Rear: 17x8.5" ET40/35 with 245/40-17 tires